Traffic (2011 film): Plot

-Abel finds out that Shwetha is out of danger and has no complaints regarding the accident against Abel, thus freeing him.
-Rajeev is offered a lift to Kochi by an unnamed man.
-Raihan's parents invite Aditi home as a symbol of acceptance and prepare for the last rites of Raihan.
-Riya opens her eyes, bringing joy to her family, Nazar feels a sense of satisfaction and phones Dr. Simon D'Souza to thank him.
-Sudevan en route to his home finds a few people fighting on the road regarding a minor accident, where he signals them to stop the fight.
-Thus the movie ends on a happy note.
+Abel is relieved after finding out that Shwetha is in stable condition and has no complaints against him.
+Rajeev is offered a lift back to Kochi and Raihan's parents accept Aditi and invite her to their home, before doing Raihan's final rites.
+Riya opens her eyes, much to the relief of her family, and a satisfied Nazar thanks Dr. Simon D'Souza.
+Sudevan en-route to his home finds a group of people arguing in the middle road over a minor accident, where he signals them to stop, ending the film on a happy note.